mixmint/opnsense-captive-portal-template/README.md

 <p>If you like my work and appreciate my commitment, you can buy me a coffee.</p>
 <p><a href="https://www.buymeacoffee.com/mixmint" target="_blank" rel="noopener"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important; width: 217px !important;" /></a></p>
+<p>If you want to customize this template to your own needs, please contact me! ( <a href="mailto:mix@proask.pl">mix@proask.pl</a> ) I offer professional help in customizing solutions that perfectly match your requirements.
+Write what you need, and together we will create something exceptional! 🚀</p>
+<h3>What is a Captive Portal?</h3>
-<p>A Captive Portal allows you to force authentication, or redirection to a click through page for network access.
-This is commonly used on hotspot networks, but is also widely used in corporate networks for an additional layer of security on wireless or Internet access.</p>
+<p>A Captive Portal allows you to force authentication or redirect to a clickable page to access the network.
+This is commonly used in hotspot networks, but is also widely used in corporate networks or small local area networks (e.g. shopping malls, restaurants, hotels, airports, etc.) as an additional layer of security for wireless or internet access.</p>
 <p>OPNsense’s unique template manager makes setting up your own login page an easy task.
 At the same time it offers additional functionalities, such as:</p>
 <ul>
 	<li>URL redirection</li>